 The instruction in this course centers around advancing animation and design skills through advanced techniques.
-The Lessons will rotate between lectures on design and methods to best practices, workshop-based software instruction, and stories from real-world experiences.
+The Lessons will rotate between lectures on design and method to best practices, workshop-based software instruction, and stories from real-world experiences.
 The following is a breakdown of how the course is structured.

-- Projects are posted in the Learning Modules section on Blackboard, including requirements and deadlines. - Once complete, students are required to upload projects within the appropriate assignment module before the deadline.
-Students will present work for critique in a classroom setting. - Scheduled class sessions consist of lectures and demonstrations delivered in-person. - Additional curriculum includes hands-on equipment demonstrations, workshops, and guest speakers. - Adobe Photoshop and various hands-on methods of animation will be the primary workflow.
+- The structure of the course revolves around (3) core projects and (1) final assignment. - Projects are posted in the Learning Modules section on Blackboard, including requirements and deadlines. - Once complete, students are required to upload projects within the appropriate assignment module before the deadline.
+Students will present work for critique in a classroom setting. - Scheduled class sessions consist of lectures and software demonstrations delivered in-person. - Recorded class sessions will post for study and reference. - · Additional curriculum includes hands-on equipment demonstrations, workshops, and guest speakers.